sap-tutorials/sap-build-apps/tutorials/codejam-01-homepage/codejam-01-homepage.md

 ### Bind data variable to UI elements
 You created a data variable for the **Products** data, and the logic for retrieving the data was created automatically.
 Now you need to tell the app how and where you want to display the data.

 To do this, you create bindings for your UI components – in this case, the list item.
+You indicate what data you want to display in your component, whether from:

+* Static values
+* Calculated values
+* Values from variables
+* ... or other sources

 >**How binding works**
 >